 - Report Tax Fraud to the IRS Whistleblower Office: this is a department within the IRS and is who’s sole role is to investigate and review reports of fraud.
 All fraud claims must be submitted to this department;

-- Obtain Solid Evidence of Tax Fraud: when reporting tax fraud to the IRS Whistleblower Office, you will need to provide evidence that is “without a doubt” and “without questions” credible and accurate;
+- Obtain Solid Evidence of Tax Fraud: to report tax fraud to the IRS Whistleblower Office, you will need to provide evidence that is “without a doubt” and “without questions” credible and accurate;

 - Meet Recovery Requirements of $2 Million: If the taxes, penalties, interest and other amounts in dispute exceed $2 million, or an individual has gross income over $200,000, and a few other qualifications met, the IRS will pay 15 percent to 30 percent of the amount collected;

-Hire an Experienced Tax Fraud Lawyer to Improve a Claim: when submitting a claim, it’s advised an IRS whistleblower work with a fraud lawyer to maximize their chances of receiving an award.
+Hire an Experienced Tax Fraud Attorney to Improve a Claim: when submitting a claim, it’s advised an IRS whistleblower work with a fraud attorney to maximize their chances of receiving an award.